Research

 Working Papers

-The Local Politics of Border Control: Transnationality, Resistance, and Accommodation (UNDER REVIEW) PDF
+The Local Politics of Border Control: Transnationality, Resistance, and Accommodation (invited to revise and resubmit at International Studies Quarterly).
+PDF

 States are increasingly hardening borders.
-Scholars have dedicated substantial attention to this phenomenon, but little is known about its local politics.
-This study takes up the challenge of theorizing borderlands as unique geopolitical spaces and the communities therein as central actors.
+Scholars have dedicated substantial attention to the causes and effects of this phenomenon, but contestation by local communities is less understood.
+This study takes up the challenge of theorizing borderlands as unique geopolitical spaces and the communities therein as central actors in order to explain why they sometimes resist border hardening.
 Transnational communities with cross-border ties depend on mobility, which disposes them to contest border hardening.
-Yet, if hardening accommodates local ways of life, resistance is less likely to emerge.
-This theory is both tested and developed via a mixed-methods design leveraging the coronavirus pandemic context in which most states closed their borders.
-Global quantitative analysis finds that an original geospatial measure of transnationality predicts local protest against border closures.
-Interviews in two outlier communities that are highly transnational but did not resist a border closure show that the policy’s accommodation of border-related industries forestalled discontent.
-This finding indicates that selective border hardening, which accounts for local flows, mitigates conflict.
+Yet, when hardening makes exceptions accommodating local ways of life, resistance is less likely.
+This theory is tested and developed via a mixed-methods design leveraging the COVID-19 pandemic context in which most states closed borders.
+Global quantitative analysis finds that an original geospatial measure of transnationality predicts local protest against closures.
+Interviews in two deviant case communities that are highly transnational but did not resist the nearby border closure show that the policy’s accommodation of border-related industries largely forestalled discontent.
+Such selective border hardening, which accounts for local flows, mitigates conflict.
 The results point to local communities as a key actor in border politics deserving more attention.